Chenghao-Tan/DDRNet/README.md

 # DDRNet for Boat Obstacle Avoidance
 **This project is modified from [U-Net: Semantic segmentation with PyTorch](https://github.com/milesial/Pytorch-UNet)**

 **Models in this branch output label and depth only!!!
-Check [OAK-D-IoT branch](https://github.com/Agent-Birkhoff/DDRNet/tree/OAK-D-IoT) for the previous end-to-end models which output label and 3D distance.**
+Check [OAK-D-IoT branch](https://github.com/Chenghao-Tan/DDRNet/tree/OAK-D-IoT) for the previous end-to-end models which output label and 3D distance.**

 ## Overview
-This is a custom training framework supporting **DDRNet and UNet(deprecated).**
+This is a custom training framework supporting **DDRNet and UNet(deprecated).** It is used to train the water segmentation AI model required by [Boat-Obstacle-Avoidance](https://github.com/Chenghao-Tan/Boat-Obstacle-Avoidance).
+(Prepare your own dataset, train a new model, export the model in ONNX format, then use [Luxonis blobconverter](http://blobconverter.luxonis.com/) to convert the ONNX to blob, which is required by the scripts.)

 The built-in models are modified and **use MaSTr1325 format dataset**.
 See **Data**.

 You can export onnx file for [Luxonis blobconverter](http://blobconverter.luxonis.com/).
 See **Export ONNX**.
-(If you want to use this model in [Boat-Obstacle-Avoidance](https://github.com/Agent-Birkhoff/Boat-Obstacle-Avoidance), make sure the extra process option is enabled)

 - Number of parameters: **5.7M**
 - Computational complexity: **4.1G** (automatically generated value, may be extremely inaccurate)